Todo #4224: PBIs are old skool. pkg-ng is the new shiny. We need to convert pfSense to use pkg-ng.

-#9 Updated by Phillip Davis over 3 years ago
+#9 Updated by Phillip Davis almost 4 years ago

 Yes, that was RELENG_2_2 only.
 At the time the package system code was actively being worked on by Renato in master, for getting rid of PBI.
 So there was no point trying to make a version for master.

 Is the package code in master now the (reasonably barring bugs) stable version going forward?